ARCLab-MIT/T-PDG/README.md

 3. In Julia run include("Tests/run_tests.jl") inside of the T-PDG folder.

-To Design New Transformer Models, Train & Test, or Visualize Model Embeddings with T-SNE:
+## To Design New Models, Train & Test, or Visualize Models with t-SNE:

 1. Open Tests/NN_Train_and_Test.ipynb and navigate to the most relevant section for your task.

+## Included Folders and Files
 * T-PDG
     * src - Contains required files for running the algorithm
         * results - result figures and datasets are saved here